 Use the FIRE Lifestyle to Accelerate Your Timetable

 Lowering your living expenses accelerates your retirement timetable from two directions at once.

 First, it lets you put more money into investments, as outlined above.
 But just as importantly, it lets you lower your target for post-FIRE passive income.
-The less you spend every month, the less passive income you need to cover those expenses, and the sooner you can reach it.
+The less you spend, the less passive income you need to cover those annual expenses, and the sooner you can reach it.

 For an easy illustration, consider this “tiny blocks” visual we covered in our Retirement Catch-Up Plan.
 To keep the math simple, imagine you’re following the 4% Rule.
 That means that you need 25 times as much money saved as you spend each year.
 In other words, for every dollar you spend in a year, you need $25 saved.